ASPIRING ENLIVEN CARE CENTRE

 If there is a shortage of beds in the wider area, if you live in the Village you can guarantee you will get the first bed that becomes available in the Aspiring Enliven Care Centre, if you meet the assessment criteria.

-“We know for many of our existing residents, this gives them great peace of mind.” – Leanne Taylor, Village Manager
+“We know for many of our existing residents, this gives them great peace of mind.” – James Reid, Village Manager

 My wife Elizabeth passed away after a tough battle with cancer, and had various stays in Dunstan Hospital, Dunedin Hospital and the Hospice in Dunedin – together with long periods of time here in our home at the Aspiring Village where we supported her with help from home help services in the community.
 There was a lot of time on the road spent travelling to and from Dunstan for daily visits, and lengthy stays for both of us in Dunedin.
 Having a Care Centre right here on the spot will make a big difference to others going through similar experiences.
 And for all of us as residents, there is a real comfort in knowing that when we reach the stage in our lives where we need additional help and support, we will be able to get it – and still be among the people and surroundings we know.
 To live knowing that you will not have to make another move in the remaining years of your life is a very positive feeling.– Graeme Walker